Robert Coello: Professional career

 Coello attended Lake Region High School in Eagle Lake, Florida and Northwest Florida State College.
-He was drafted by the Cincinnati Reds in the 20th round of the 2004 Major League Baseball Draft.
-He then played for the Los Angeles Angels of Anaheim Arizona League team in 2007.
+He was drafted by the Cincinnati Reds in the 20th round of the 2004 Major League Baseball draft.
+Coello then played for the Los Angeles Angels of Anaheim's Arizona League team in 2007.

 Boston Red Sox

-After playing for Edmonton of the independent Golden Baseball League in 2008, he signed with the Boston Red Sox organization for the 2009 season.
+After playing for Edmonton of the independent Golden Baseball League in 2008, Coello signed with the Boston Red Sox organization for the 2009 season.
 Coello made his major league debut September 2010 with Boston and had a 4.76 ERA in six relief outings.
-He was designated for assignment by the Red Sox on February 9, 2011.
-In three minor league seasons he posted a record of 13–10 with a 2.91 ERA.
+He was designated for assignment by the Red Sox on February 9, 2011, following the acquisition of Alfredo Aceves.
+In three minor league seasonsx Coello posted a record of 13–10 with a 2.91 ERA.

 Chicago Cubs

 On February 15, 2011, the Red Sox traded Coello to the Chicago Cubs for minor league second baseman Tony Thomas.
 The Cubs designated him for assignment on May 27, 2011.
+Coello made 34 appearances (15 starts) split between the Double-A Tennessee Smokies and Triple-A Iowa Cubs, accumulating a 7-8 record and 4.19 ERA with 110 strikeouts and one save over 116 innings pitched.